sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - Abstraction - A procees I which a programmer will attempt to make the code more readable by making functions shorter and by make code reuse able.
 Object-Oriented Programming is an approach to Abstraction.
 - API – Application Programming Interface is a specification for combining software components.
 - AJAX an acronym for Asynchronous JavaScript and XML.
 Despite the name, the use of XML is not required as JSON is often used instead.
-With Ajax, web applications can send data to, and retrieve data from, a server asynchronously (in the background) without interfering with the display and behavior of the existing page.
+With AJAX, web applications can send data, and retrieve data from, a server asynchronously (in the background therefore creating a new code thread) without interfering with the display and behavior of the existing page.
 - Associative Array - abstract data type composed of a collection of  pairs, such that each
 - Asynchronous vs Synchronous, Asynchronouse permits other processing to continue while a transmission is being processed.
 - CDN – Content Delivery Network is a large distributed system of servers hosting content with high availability and download speeds.